Snowhq/fortress/README.md

 ### Implementation Detail
 - **The Custom Implementation**: Fortress.sol is a Solidity smart contract that tracks each user deposit balance and deposit timestamp.
 On withdrawal, it calculates yield based on exactly how many seconds the tokens were held, then transfers principal plus yield back in one transaction.
 - **The Native Feature**: Interwoven Bridge — the app implements the full intended bridge flow from Initia L1 to Snow Chain.
-The Bridge page explains the user flow, why it matters, and links to the Initia bridge infrastructure.
-Note: Snow Chain is running locally as a custom rollup (snow-1).
-The bridge UI only supports registered chains, so the actual bridge transaction cannot be completed in this local dev environment — but the full flow is implemented and documented in the app as intended by the hackathon guidelines.
+The Bridge page explains the user flow and links to Initia bridge infrastructure.
+Note: Snow Chain runs locally as a custom rollup.
+The bridge UI only supports registered chains, so the actual bridge transaction cannot be completed in this local dev environment — but the full flow is implemented as per hackathon guidelines.

 ### How to Run Locally
 1. Run `weave rollup start -d` then `weave opinit start executor -d`